mcellteam/cellblender_tutorials/install_mcell_linux_osx.rst

     mv mcell_3.4_linux mcell
     chmod a+x mcell

-Put MCell in a PATH Directory (Linux/OS X)
+Put MCell in a PATH Directory
 =============================================

 Depending on your preferences, you may want to put the resulting executable